 Entry criteria for each programme will be published on the programme's webpages and will include details of academic requirements, as well as details of any additional selection methods that might be used (for example, an interview, audition or the submission of a portfolio).
-Where appropriate additional guidance on non-academic requirements (such as advice on attending an interview or preparing a portfolio) will be made available via the programme's webpages as well as on our general website, here:.
+Where appropriate additional guidance on non-academic requirements (such as advice on attending an interview or preparing a portfolio) will be made available via the programme's webpages as well as on our general website, here: www.gold.ac.uk/schools-and-colleges.

-'Typical offers' on our website, in our printed prospectuses and on the UCAS website are published in order to provide an indication of a normal offer range.
+'Typical offers' online and in our printed prospectuses are published in order to provide an indication of a normal offer range.
 While we will not ordinarily make an offer higher than that published we do recognise additional experiential learning and take account of an applicant's individual circumstances and an actual offer may occasionally differ from that published.